code-423n4/2022-11-looksrare-findings/data/datapunk-Q.md

 in setFee, instead of using 10000, use a constant ONE_PERCENTAGE, which is defined as `uint256 constant ONE_PERCENTAGE = 10000`

 QA3.
-ERC721/1155 griefing attack
+ERC20/721/1155 griefing attack
-Attack could send malicious ERC721 and ERC1155 to the aggregator.
+Attack could send malicious ERC20/721/1155 to the aggregator.
 When the owner tries to rescue them, these tokens can do something unexpected, such as use up all gas and revert, simply to annoy the owner.